bharath-github2019/bharath-k-upliance-assignement/README.md

 How to run:
 1. Install dependencies: `npm install`
 2. Start dev server: `npm run start`
-3. Open the app at http://localhost:5173 (vite default)

 Notes:
 - This repo stores only form schemas in localStorage; user input is not persisted.